trofima/clean-architecture-playground/presentation.md

 <br>

 ### Use Case
-Use Case[^2] specifies the input provided by the user, the output returned to the user, and the processing steps involved in producing that output.
+**Use Case[^2] specifies the input provided by the user, the output returned to the user, and the processing steps involved in producing that output**.
 A use case describes application-specific rules as opposed to the critical business rules within the Entities.